North Carolina Police Officer Fired For Obeying ‘Billy Graham Rule,’ Refusing To Train A Female Colleague

 A North Carolina police officer who was fired for refusing to train a female colleague, citing a religious exemption, is suing on the grounds of religious discrimination, NBC News reports.
 The man followed a rule, called “The Billy Graham Rule,” that forbids him from spending any time with a woman who isn’t his wife.

 Manuel Torres, 51, is a devout Christian and a deacon at his local church.
-As he says in court documents, that means that, among other things, he doesn’t spend time alone with a women other than his wife, lest he even appear to be involved in “sinful conduct.”
+As he says in court documents, that means that, among other things, he doesn’t spend time alone with women other than his wife, lest he even appear to be involved in “sinful conduct.”

 Unfortunately for Torres, his religious beliefs butted up against the demands of his job, and his superiors fired him for it.